 To avoid tooth abscesses, you must address any tooth decay as soon as possible.
 That's why visiting OG Dental for preventative dentistry services is so important.
 If you think that you have a tooth infection or abscessed tooth, contact OG Dental for emergency dental care in Denver, CO.

 Old or wrongly fitted fillings and dental crowns can cause pain for a variety of reasons.
 Old fillings, or those that have become loose over time, can harbor decay underneath them.
 The same may refer to crowns that have been lifted.

 A new dental crown that is not properly fitting to your teeth can also lead to persistent discomfort, particularly when feeding.
 Both the fillings and the crowns will pop out as well.
-You'll know right away if your crown comes off, but it can be tricky to notice if the filling has come out.
+You'll know right away if your crown comes off.
+However, Dr. Kim, a dentist in Lexington, KY, says it can be tricky to notice if the filling has come out.

 Avoiding complications with fillings and crowns involves visiting the dentist on a daily basis and mentioning any complaints as soon as you find them.
 If it's been a week or two after a new crown or lining has been inserted, and it still hurts, call the dentist.
 And if the filling or crown comes out of place, save it and search for an emergency dentist near me.

 The best way to avoid potential toothaches is to visit our Denver dental office every six months or when a problem arises.
 If you actually have a toothache, are concerned about untreated gum disease, or just want to book a check-up, contact OG Dental in Denver today.
 Dr. O'Grady will help you get out of pain and restore your smile to what it once was.